romeerez/orchid-orm/packages/docs/src/guide/columns-overview.md

 })
 ```

-Examples above demonstrate how to override column types in principle,
+The examples above demonstrate how to override column types in principle,
-however, for the specific case of overriding timestamp there are predefined shortcuts.
+however, for the specific case of overriding timestamp, there are predefined shortcuts.

 `timestamp().asNumber()` will encode/parse timestamp from and to a number,